Skip to content

 Desert winter, mountains summer

-The desert Southwest and Florida camp in winter, the Mountain West and Alaska in summer, and the Great Lakes in summer and fall.
+The desert Southwest and Southeast camp in winter, the Mountain West, Northeast, and Alaska in summer, and the Great Lakes and Appalachians in summer and fall.

 The controlling rule